johannschopplich/nuxt-kql/docs/api/kql.md

   | 'timeout'
 > & {
   /**
-   * Language code to fetch data for in multi-language Kirby setups */ language?: string
+   * Language code to fetch data for in multi-language Kirby setups.
+   */
+  language?: string
   /**